 Social Security Numbers/Cards

-Social Security numbers, for many reasons, have become part of living in the U.S. You must have already secured a job on campus in order to apply.
+Social Security numbers, for many reasons, have become part of living in the U.S. You must have already secured a job on campus in order to apply, and your international. student advisor must have already updated your immigration record in SEVIS.
 To apply for a number you will need to complete an Application for a Social Security Card (Form SS-5).
-Take the completed application to the local Social Security office in Concord, NH along with original documents to include: I-20, I-94, passport, PSU On-Campus Employment form, and a letter from the DSO.
+Take the completed application to the local Social Security office in Concord, NH along with original documents to include: I-20, I-94, passport, Student work authorization form, and a letter from an international student advisor recommending employment.
 Work eligibility means evidence of employment such as letter from employer which describes your job, your start date, number of hours working, supervisor’s name and phone.

 If you are allowed to work in the U.S. and get paid for your services, you are required to pay taxes in the U.S. regardless of the type of visa that you have.
 Taxes are withheld regularly from each paycheck.
-The Center for Global Engagement provides a tax workshop each spring, in association with VITA volunteers from Southern NH University.
-Visit the International Taxpayer section at the United State Department of Treasury Internal Revenue Service siteto find out the required information on filing taxes.
+Visit the International Taxpayer section at the United State Department of Treasury Internal Revenue Service site to find out the required information on filing taxes.